Battle of Izium: Battle

 Between 19 and 20 March, a new Russian attempt to capture the center of Izium was repelled.
 During the fighting, Russian engineering troops attempted to make a pontoon bridge over the Donets river, so to bypass two vehicle bridges that were partially destroyed by Ukrainian forces in an attempt to halt the Russian advance.
 However, the engineering troops were ambushed and 19 Russian soldiers were killed and 46 wounded.
-Among the dead was the commander of the engineering unit, Colonel Nikolay Ovcharenko.
+Among the dead was the commander of the engineering unit, Colonel Nikolay Ovcharenko, variously described in sources as a member of the 1st Guards Tank Army or the 45th Engineer Regiment.
 Eventually, Russian forces managed to erect two pontoon bridges and Russian tanks crossed the river to encircle the Ukrainian-held part of Izium.
-During this time, on 22 March, Ukrainian forces made an attempted counterattack to regain control of the town.
+During this time, on 22 March, Ukrainian forces made an attempted counterattack to regain control of the city.

 On 24 March, the Russian military announced that it had taken full control of Izium, which was denied by Ukraine which stated that fighting was still ongoing.
-According to a local official, Russian forces were holding the northern part of the town, while Ukrainian soldiers were in the south, with the Donets river separating them.
+According to a local official, Russian forces were holding the northern part of the city, while Ukrainian soldiers were in the south, with the Donets river separating them.
 He also confirmed that Izium was blockaded and that the city had been "completely destroyed" by this point.

 On 25 March, it was reported by a US DoD official and others that Russian forces broke through Ukrainian lines to the south of Izium, reportedly advancing 10 kilometers.
 However, the ISW cited the Ukrainian military that the Russian troops were repelled at the village of Kamyanka, just south of Izium.
-The ISW further stated that Russian forces were going to continue with their attempts to encircle the town, after failing to capture it in a direct assault.
+The ISW further stated that Russian forces were going to continue with their attempts to encircle the city, after failing to capture it in a direct assault.

-By 27 March, the Russian military captured Kamyanka and two other villages southwest and southeast of Izium, but Ukrainian forces claimed that they managed to subsequently recapture all three villages.
+By 27 March, the Russian military captured Kamyanka, Topolske, and Sukha Kamyanka, all south of Izium, but Ukrainian forces claimed that they managed to subsequently recapture all three villages.
 They also claimed to have shot down a Russian Sukhoi Su-34 fighter aircraft near Izium.
 Two days later, it was confirmed Kamyanka was under Russian control, with Russian forces fortifying their positions around it, while the fighting moved south of Izium, along the road to Sloviansk.

 On 1 April, the Ukrainian military confirmed Izium was under Russian control.
 The following day, in an interview for Ukrinform, Izium's Deputy Mayor Volodymyr Matsokin claimed that 80% of the city's residential buildings had been destroyed and that there was no power, heating, or water in the city.

-Commander, leaders, and units involved

-The Russian offensive was performed by the 1st Guards Tank Army under the command of Lt.
-General Sergei Kisel.
-Other commanders and units within the 1st Guards include: